-University and Business School Policies
+University and Business School Policies and Information

 It is essential that students familiarise themselves with and follow all Business School and University policies and procedures.
 These are detailed in the Business School's Administration Manual for Students and on the University Policy website.
 It is also important that students are aware of the many support services available to them.
-The Student Information Office is the first point of contact for all student support and administrative issues.
+The Student Centre is the first point of contact for all student support and administrative issues.

 Some of the policies and services most likely to be relevant to students are listed below.
 This list is not complete, but it's a good starting point.
 It is the students' responsibility to familiarise themselves with this information.
 Failure to do so will not be accepted as an excuse for any non-compliance with these policies.